 - Outside classes and activities.
 Are our outside classes and activities taking away from our homeschool experience or adding to it?
 Are we excited about them, or do they cause us to feel stressed or anxious?
 What good things are we involved in that aren’t the best things for our family?

 4. Make sure everything has a place.

 It sounds easy, but often we struggle with this one.
 Especially when our children don’t share our love of putting things up when we are finished with them.
 (Honestly that’s not a love of mine either.
-I enjoy a neat and clean house, but honestly I wish it could just happen magically.
-But I have heard there are people out there who do love cleaning . . .)
+I enjoy a neat and clean house, but I wish it just happened magically.
+I have heard there are people out there who do love cleaning, though . . .)

 So if you want to be successful, consider including your children in an organizing project.
 Ask them to help you find ways that are easy to use and make sense for you as a family.
 Have a family meeting and talk about the level of neatness you all can agree to.

 Some things that worked for us over the years included

 - Using workboxes for each subject

 - Having a designated area for our school books to be put back in at the end of the day